Is Nicotinamide Riboside Really An Anti-Aging Supplement?

 Inside almost every cell are these tiny, strangely shaped organelles called mitochondria—you might remember them as: “the powerhouses of the cell.”
 These mini-organs are responsible for producing 90% of the energy we need in our bodies.
 The mitochondria are the reason why we exist as the complex animals we are today, rather than bacteria.
 They’re why we get sick, why we get healthy again, and ultimately why we die.

 We didn’t always know just how vital the mitochondria were to our health, but we do now.
 We also know one key way of keeping mitochondria healthy is a molecule known as NAD (nicotinamide adenine dinucleotide).
-Our cells naturally produce NAD, but we also use it constantly throughout the day and make less of it as we age.
+Our cells naturally produce NAD, and we use it constantly throughout the day.
+We also know our NAD supply declines as we age.
 Once researchers realized NAD could be the key to keeping our cells (and therefore our bodies) healthy as we age, they scrambled for a way to make more of it.

 The Beginning of the Vitamin B3s